 While online surveys are great, the truth is, people aren’t going to open up to you online as much as they do offline.
-So going personal and talking to people first hand is ultimately the best way to create content personas.
-If you can speak to your own customers – that’s perfect.
+So going with a personal touch and talking to people first hand is ultimately the best way to create content personas.
+If you can speak to your own customers, that is perfect.
 If you don’t have them yet, then try to speak to the customers of your competitor.

-Once you’ve prepared a few open-ended questions, reach out to people and either schedule a Skype or a phone call or, even better, hit up network events.
+Once you have prepared a few open-ended questions, reach out to people and either schedule an online meeting, a phone call or, even better, hit up network events.

 The key to getting questions answered lies in experimenting.
 Change your questions once in a while to test phrasing and style, and see which generates most responses with better insights.